Conference Agenda

 Senior Manager, Government Affairs, Partnership for Public Service

-Preparing Your Workforce to Adopt AI
+Preparing Your Workforce to Adopt Artificial Intelligence

 Tech and Data